ComicalCache/Mini/README.md

 # Mini

 A mini terminal based file editor.
 It has VIm-like keybinds and should fully support unicode characters.
 `./mini --help` prints supported operations.

-It keeps the cursor "centered" around the middle 5/7th percentile, and features an info bar displaying the editing mode , file and column numbers as well as information about the size of the buffer and if the buffer has unsafed changes.
+It offers multiple buffers, ergonomics like skipping words back and forth, or jumping to the opposite bracket as well as a simple info bar.